 The path takes hours that first pass, or so it seems.
 After a smattering of smashed grapes on dirt, much of the way is raised wood timbers.
-Click clack, click clack is the sound of fishermen’s cleats.
-Each step signals your arrival, each brings you closer to salt water.
+Click-clack, click-clack is the sound of fishermen’s cleats.
+Each step signals your arrival, each brings you closer to saltwater.

-White wood asters light up edges throughout.
+Whitewood asters light up edges throughout.

 The very same grapes which consumed the summer recede now; dark brown vines exposed for their creep with long twists meant to overtake high maple canopies.
 In earliest September, their sour greens began to sweeten with sun and salt air, their smells gifting walkers visions of jams and jellies.
-Under a shroud of autumn colors, it’s worth a pause, to breath in deeply, to experience the quiet of crickets.
-Surfcasters march like knights, long surf rods positioned forward, preventing damage from battle with bending junipers or crooked maples.
+Under a shroud of autumn colors, it’s worth a pause, to breathe in deeply, to experience the quiet of crickets.
+Surfcasters march like knights, long surf rods positioned forward, preventing damage from the battle with bending junipers or crooked maples.
 Dozens of perpendicular paths are shrouded in a web of green vines, arteries for rainwater and nocturnal animals.

 It was a busy, loud summer.

 Here and there are views of splendid stacked stones where deer have built doors where man wanted walls.